neonita/Frontend-Mentor/Newbie/stats-preview-card-component-main/README.md

 ### What I learned

-In this challenge, I spent the most time figuring out how to apply a color overlay above an image.
-I saw there were many methods but I preferred adding the image and tint in CSS:
+In this challenge, I spent most of my time figuring out how to apply a color overlay above an image.
+I found quite a few methods & chose to add the image and tint via CSS:

 ```html
 <!-- HTML -->